-Did you wait until the last minute to make something for St. Patrick's Day (like I did)?
+Did you wait until the last minute to make something for a Christmas Cookie Exchange?
 No worries- these cookies come together quickly by using mixes.
 Dress them up with some chocolate and nuts, and you have a fun treat with the great taste combination of chocolate and pistachio!

 Pistachio Kiss Pudding Cookies Print Recipe

 1 pouch (1 lb, 1.5 oz.) sugar cookie mix